 Paneer Tikka Masala

-Paneer Tikka Masala (spiced Indian cottage cheese with masala gravy) is a healthy Indian dinner.
-This is a rich, filling vegetarian recipe that anyone can make at home!
+Paneer Tikka Masala (spiced Indian cottage cheese with masala gravy) is a healthy Indian dinner recipe.
+This is a rich, filling vegetarian masala recipe that anyone can make at home!

 My craving for Paneer Tikka Masala ignited a city-wide ingredient hunt.
 I called every grocery store in a 25-mile radius in desperate search for the dish’s star ingredient, paneer.
 As it turns out, the store that carries it not only has an entire refrigerator case full of paneer, but it’s also located less than two miles from my house.

 Have you ever wandered around your house looking for your cell phone only to realize that it’s been in your pocket the entire time?
 If yes, you know the sensation.

 My “pocket” turned out to be an Indian deli located right down the street from our home.